MALTOisHERE/TOTpy/README.md

-# TOTPY
+# TOTpy

-**TOTPY** is a lightweight and interactive authentication interface that demonstrates the implementation of **Time-Based One-Time Password (TOTP)** Multi-Factor Authentication (MFA).
+**TOTpy** is a lightweight and interactive authentication interface that demonstrates the implementation of **Time-Based One-Time Password (TOTP)** Multi-Factor Authentication (MFA).
 It’s designed as a learning tool or a starting point for integrating TOTP-based MFA into your applications.

 ## Features